jaworskimateusz/notes/README.md

 Spring &amp; Hibernate web application

 ## Description
 This web application was created in order to make notes and have quick access to them.
-You can create an account, login and start using.
+You can create an account, log in and start using.
 Inputs have validation.
-Users password are stored in the database protected by BCrypt algorithm.
+Users' passwords are stored in the database protected by BCrypt algorithm.
 You can do CRUD operations on notes.
 There is a feature that allows you to sort your jottings by the priority and the date.
-There is one REST controller(using in Postman).
-In project I used bootstrap templates(links at the bottom), which I was change, stylize, add new desirable components reading Bootstrap documentation.
-Background photographs was taken by myself.
-I used Adobe Photoshop to enhance them.
-Simple tests for application was written by JUnit and Mockito.
-To the 'about me' page, data was consumed from Instagram API.
+There is one REST controller (for testing in Postman).
+In project I used bootstrap templates (links at the bottom), which I was change, stylize, add new desirable components reading Bootstrap documentation.
+Background photographs were taken by myself and I used Adobe Photoshop to enhance them.
+Simple tests for application were written by JUnit and Mockito.
+On the 'about me' page, data was consumed from Instagram API.

 ## Preview
 <a href="https://www.youtube.com/watch?v=epoKMVPPTzM&fbclid=IwAR1pYH1-xVS_N4sDg-pbgan6EzoA_qqwNr85sHX1ASfBVvhWFE2qffhoJuI" target="_blank">Watch</a>